rebryant/pgpbs-artifact/README.txt

 For all sets of benchmarks, a lot of stuff gets printed, but the final summary information is saved in files cardinality-results.txt and parity-results.txt in the top-level directory.
+More information about the benchmarks is included in the README files for the two benchmark classes.
 See the included file "artifact-documentation.pdf" for more information about the benchmarks and how to interpret the results.

 3. Makefile options: